 - Gen4 satellites with 16cm resolution

-- All-weather, day/night monitoring, unaffected by clouds or darkness
+- All-weather, day/night monitoring; clouds and darkness don’t matter

 - Defense-grade persistent monitoring capabilities

-- Proven profitability and strong defense contract pipeline
+- Profitable company with a strong defense contract pipeline

 Considerations:

-- SAR imagery requires specialized interpretation compared to optical imagery
+- SAR imagery needs specialized interpretation compared to optical

-- Enterprise pricing not accessible to smaller teams
+- Enterprise pricing puts it out of reach for smaller teams

-- SAR data workflows differ significantly from standard optical GIS
+- SAR data workflows differ a lot from standard optical GIS

-Best for: Defense, maritime surveillance, disaster response, insurance, and any application requiring all-weather monitoring regardless of cloud cover or time of day.
+Best for: Defense, maritime surveillance, disaster response, insurance, and anything that can’t afford to miss data because of cloud cover or nighttime.

 Pricing: Enterprise; per-area or subscription agreements.